 Over the course of our lives, we develop many types of relationships.
 Some of them long-term, others are more fleeting.
 The same is true in business.
 Low-profit customers can come at a high cost, so it’s critical to have a comprehensive and accurate understanding of your customers to minimize at-risk relationships and maximize profitability.
+Customer profitability analysis helps companies understand how reliant they are on profitable customers and the resources spent on less profitable ones.

 A customer profitability analysis is an evaluation of your customers' buying patterns.
 Using your customer data, you can apply measurements to key metrics that drive profitability.
 These include metrics such as how much business a customer generates, how profitable they are in gross margins, loyalty, and what they cost to serve.
 Leveraging data for actionable information enables you to create a more sustainable and profitable business.